Random spanning forests and hyperbolic symmetry: The arboreal gas and uniform forest model

 \end{conjecture}

 As indicated in the previous section, it is straightforward to prove the first equality of~\eqref{eq:3d} when $\beta$ is sufficiently small.
 The existence of a transition, i.e., a percolating phase for $\beta$ large, is open.
 However, a promising approach to proving the existence of a percolation transition when $d\geq 3$ and $\beta\gg 1$ is to adapt the methods of~\cite{MR2728731}; we are currently pursuing this direction.
 Obviously, the existence of a sharp transition, i.e., a precise $\beta_{c}$ separating the two behaviours in~\eqref{eq:3d} is also open.
-The next conjecture distinguishes the supercritical behaviour of the arboreal gas from that of percolation. \begin{conjecture} On $\Z^d$ $(d\geq 3)$, when $\beta>\beta_{c}$
+The next conjecture distinguishes the supercritical behaviour of the arboreal gas from that of percolation for which the (centered) connection probabilities have exponential decay. \begin{conjecture} For $d\geq 3$, when $\beta>\beta_{c}$